lvgl/docs_old/en/object-types/ddlist.md

 ## Overview

 Drop Down Lists allow you to simply select one option from more.
 The Drop Down List is closed by default an show the currently selected text.
-If you click on it the this list opens and all the options are shown.
+If you click on it the list opens and all the options are shown.

 ### Set options
 The options are passed to the Drop Down List as a string with `lv_ddlist_set_options(ddlist, options)`.
 The options should be separated by `\n`.
 For example: `"First\nSecond\nThird"`.